 Note: Some laptops require an Ethernet card driver update (2012) in order to work with Horus / Hapi/RAVENNA in certain address ranges.

-Working With Multiple Horus' / Hapis Over a Network
+Working With Multiple Horus / Hapi or Anubis Over a Network

 Please refer to the RAVENNA Network Guide (for Merging Technologies Products) for all details about configuration and setup.

 RAVENNA Connections: